Your Offerings of Time, Talent or Treasure Keep our Parish Vibrant

 Many ongoing activities are described on our outreach page, but from time to time, various ministries are recruiting for special tasks.
 Please peruse the list below to see how you can help on a long-term or one-time basis:

-Please contact Cathy Lang if you are able to volunteer on any upcoming Saturday from 6-7 p.m.
+Please contact Diane Stricker if you are able to volunteer on any upcoming service.

 If you would like to help with the services at Christ the King but don’t want to be “on display,” then the Altar Guild may be just the ministry for you!
 Members of the guild do our work before and after each service, and each new member has an Altar Guild Angel who works with and guides them for the first 6 months.
 We hope we will have enough members that each of us will be scheduled to serve only once a month.

 Altar Guild membership is open to both men and women.
 We also encourage teenagers to come to a meeting to find out if this is something they would like to do.
-Meetings are held the first Saturday of the month in the library at 9:00 A.M.
-Please call Ellen Bowlby at 744-0590 for further information.
+Meetings are held as needed.
+Please call Mary Lou Bradbury at MARYARNP@msn.com for further information.

 Assistance is Needed in Our Nursery

-Christ the King is looking for people who would be interested in working with the children in the nursery on Sunday mornings, and possibly one Saturday a month during Taizé services.
+Christ the King is looking for volunteers who would be interested in working with the children in the nursery on Sunday mornings.
 Workers need to be 17 years old (or older) and must complete the Safeguarding God’s Children online course.
-Please contact the church office at 520.297.2551 between the hours of 10a.m. and 4 p.m.
-Tuesday-Friday if you or someone you know is interested.
+Please contact Kathy Hatter at the church office at 520.297.2551 between the hours of 10 a.m. and 4 p.m.
+Tuesday-Thursday and Friday 10 a.m. and 1 p.m. if you are interested.

 In addition to our worship services and fellowship opportunities, Christ the King has eleven primary ministry groups, all of which welcome new members at any time.
 Detailed personal instruction is provided so that those who wish to participate will feel comfortable in their role.